-Design products and processes to create and
+Design products and processes to create and capture new data, and automate processes to collect data effectively.

-capture new dada, and automate processes to collect data effectively.
-Foster Data Culture Create and Collect Data Deploy data-powered practices to Design products and processes to create and gradually change the culture capture new dada, and automate processes to collect data effectively.
-Unlock the Value Design Guiding Principles Unlock the value of data by Design and development guiding principles quantifying its value as well as by for data access, usage, security, sustainability monetizina data and ethical issues right from design.
-Data-powered enterprise Scale Infrastructure and Tools Nurture Skills Scale and modernize their infrastructure Nurture the required data skills in the (storage and compute power) and tools (such organization in order to democratize easy as BI, data visualization, advanced analytics, or access to dada and data-powered decision AI) with automation and standardization to making for all
+Foster Data Culture Deploy data-powered practices to gradually change the culture.
+Unlock the Value Unlock the value of data by quantifying its value as well as by monetizing data.
+Nurture Skills Nurture the required data skills in the organization in order to democratize easy access to data and data-powered